|Birth: ||Jan. 1, 1924|

 Robert was a carpenter by trade.
 He loved to hunt pheasants with his beloved Wiemaraner, Pete.
 Enjoyed fishing, and watching the Minnesota Twins.

-Robert passed away from a rare form of cancer on December 23, 1964 at the age of 40 years, 11 months, and 7 days.
+In the Summer of 1964 Robert noticed a lump on his upper right arm.
+After seeing several doctors, he was diagnosed of having a rare form of cancer.
+Despite amputation of his right arm and shoulder, plus radiation treatments, Robert succumbed to the cancer on December 23, 1964 at the age of 40 years, 11 months, and 7 days.

 Blessed Be His Memory